Each year, we host three research groups working within and across the following fields:

 How to apply

-As of 2021 there will be only one application round.
-Applicants for the academic year of 2023/2024 must submit a complete application through UNIFOR's application portal.
+Applicants for the academic year of 2024/2025 must submit a complete application through the application portal UNIFOR.
 Required templates are available in the application portal.

-The application must be submitted electronically in UNIFOR’s electronic application system.
-All documents must be written in English and attached to the application form as PDF files.
+All documents must be written in English and submitted as PDF files.

 Successful applicants will: